 Yesss, if you’ve religiously read my blog (lol who have?!), you’re probably familiar already with Shi Hui from IReviewURead! 😀

-So, when I was planning out my trip to Singapore, I contacted her and she happened to read my post on planning the trip to Singapore as she told me that she’s never been to Kranji either.
-So, we arranged the trip on my second day in Singapore before I went to Arsenal vs Atletico Madrid match in the evening.
+So, when I was planning my trip to Singapore, I contacted her and she happened to read my post on planning the trip to Singapore as she told me that she's never been to Kranji either.
+So, we arranged the trip on my second day in Singapore before I went to the Arsenal vs Atletico Madrid match in the evening.

 About Kranji War Memorial